wilsonmar/wilsonmar.github.io/_posts/2018-09-07-git-config.md

    <pre><strong>git remote -v
    </strong></pre>

-   This information is also presented by the git branch command.
+   This information is also presented by the <tt>git branch</tt> command.

    <a name="BranchList"></a>